rpm-software-management/dnf-plugins-core/doc/repoquery.rst

     Limit the resulting set to <number> of latest packages for every package name and architecture.
     If <number> is negative skip <number> of latest packages.

+``--recent``
+    Limit the resulting set to packages that were recently edited.

 ``--repo <repoid>``
     Limit the resulting set only to packages from repo identified by ``<repoid>``.
     Can be used multiple times with accumulative effect.